The originating document has been archived. We cannot confirm the completeness, accuracy and currency of the content.

-The Essure system takes three months to become effective in preventing pregnancy, and in some women, it may take up to six months.
-During this time, you must use other contraceptive methods to prevent pregnancy.
-Essure doesn't offer protection from sexually transmitted infections (STIs).
+It takes about three months for the Essure system to prevent pregnancy.
+In some women, it may take up to six months.
+During this time, you must use another form of birth control to prevent pregnancy.
+Essure doesn't protect you against sexually transmitted infections (STIs).

 Why it's done

-- No incision or scarring of the skin
+- There's no incision or scarring of the skin.

-The Essure system isn't appropriate for everyone, however.
-Your health care provider may discourage implantation of the Essure system if:
+The Essure system isn't right for everyone, however.
+Your health care provider may recommend other methods of contraception if:

-- You gave birth or had an abortion within the past six weeks
+- You've had a baby or an abortion within the past six weeks.

 - Pelvic pain

-You may not be able to have further pelvic electrosurgical procedures, such as some types of endometrial ablation, after having the Essure system implanted.
+After you have the Essure system implanted, you may not be able to have pelvic procedures involving electrosurgery, such as some types of endometrial ablation.

 The Essure system doesn't offer protection from sexually transmitted infections (STIs).